jLiucoder/Awesome_Inc_ETL_Project/README.md

-# Spring 2024 ETL advanced project.
+# Spring 2024 ETL advanced project
 This monorepo contains all the necessary code for the project.

 ## Intro